 In order to make an application for early removal of a driving disqualification a disqualified driver must make an application in writing to the court that disqualified them.
 Court information and addresses can be found using HMCS (Her Majesty's Court Service) court finder search facility.

-Send the application to 'Clerk to the Justices' at the court where the disqualification was received.
+Send the application to 'Clerk to the Justices' at the court where the disqualification was imposed.
 Include as much information as possible including name, date of birth, address at the time of disqualification and current address if different.
 You should also include your case number and driving licence number if known.

 The Court Hearing

 The court hearing will be an opportunity to put forward your case as to why you need early removal of your driving disqualification.
 Courts are not easily satisfied and any reasons given as to why the disqualification should be removed early need to be strong.
 Examples include:

 These are only a few examples as to why a disqualified driver may think they need early removal of their driving disqualification, the list is not exhaustive.
 Other reasons may include an opportunity to carry out charity work that relies on their ability to drive or an elderly or sick relative that would greatly benefit from their ability to drive.